-- Pre-doctoral medical (MD) student in 3rd or 4th year.
-Must meet with Dean Salvatore Cilmi and Dr. Anthony Brown to seek approval prior to applying. - Graduate student enrolled at a CTSC partner institution - Nurse candidate enrolled in a DSN or DNP program - Dental (DDS), pharmacy (PharmD), or veterinary (DVM) student
+- Pre-doctoral medical (MD) student at WCM in 3rd or 4th year.
+Must meet with Dean Salvatore Cilmi and Dr. Anthony Brown to seek approval prior to applying. - Graduate student enrolled at a CTSC partner institution - Nurse candidate enrolled in a DSN or DNP program - Pre-doctoral veterinary (DVM) student at Cornell University, Ithaca

-An individual trainee may receive no more than 5 years of aggregate NRSA support at the pre-doctoral level Transitioning from pre-doc to post-doc during the funding period is not allowed by the NIH
+An individual trainee may receive no more than 5 years of aggregate NRSA support at the pre-doctoral level

+Transitioning from pre-doc to post-doc during a funding period is not allowed by the NIH